Large-time asymptotics for the defocusing Manakov system on a nonzero background: Introduction

 In the modern version of inverse scattering theory, the inverse problem is usually formulated as a RH problem.
 In the pioneering paper \cite{pz93}, Deift and Zhou introduced the nonlinear steepest descent method for oscillatory RH problems, thereby establishing the long-time asymptotic behavior of solutions to the modified KdV equation.
-Since then, the nonlinear steepest descent method and its extensions have become a fundamental tool for studying long-time asymptotics of integrable systems.
-The long-time asymptotic behavior of the defocusing and focusing scalar NLS equations on the zero background has been thoroughly studied ~\cite{DIZ1993,PZ94,PZ2002,PZto94,DM2008,BJM2018}.
-Meanwhile, there have been numerous studies on the long-time asymptotics for the focusing and defocusing scalar NLS equation with NZBCs~\cite{BM2017,BLM2021,DP2019,DP2024,DLM2020,H2003-1,H2002,H2003-2,CuJe2016,WF2022,WF2023}.
+Since then, the nonlinear steepest descent method and its extensions have become a fundamental tool for studying long-time asymptotics of integrable systems; see for example~\cite{AAD2010,JLPS2018,JLPS20181,Lenells2017,BKS2013,CLW2023,YF2023,GL2018,CL2024main,CJ2024}.
+The long-time asymptotic behavior of the defocusing and focusing scalar NLS equations on the zero background has been thoroughly studied ~\cite{PZ94,PZ2002,PZto94,DM2008,BJM2018}.
+Meanwhile, there have been numerous studies on the long-time asymptotics for the focusing and defocusing scalar NLS equation with NZBCs~\cite{BM2017,BLM2021,DP2019,DP2024,DLM2020,H2003-1,H2002,CuJe2016,WF2022,WF2023}.
 In particular, in Ref.~\cite{CuJe2016}, Cuccagna and Jenkins investigated the asymptotic stability of dark solitons for the defocusing NLS equation using the $\bar{\partial}$ steepest descent method.
 Our work was greatly motivated by their paper.
-Despite these advancements, the long-time asymptotics for vector NLS equation on a nonzero background remain unexplored.
+Despite these advancements, the long-time asymptotic behavior for the vector NLS equations on a non-zero background remains unexplored.
 This is also an important open problem mentioned in Refs.~\cite{BD2015-1,BKP-2016,P2023}.